ronmoneta-tau/neural-fitting/README.md

 Whether you have a question or a bug to fix, please let us know.
 See our group website at: https://mri-ai.github.io/

 ## 📑 References
-If you use this code for research or software development please reference the following publication:
+If you use this code for research or software development please cite the following publication:
 ``` # TO CHANGE
 Finkelstein, A., Vladimirov, N., Zaiss, M., & Perlman, O. (2024).
 Multi-Parameter Molecular MRI Quantification using Physics-Informed Self-Supervised Learning. arXiv preprint arXiv:2411.06447.‏
 ```